-The Bonds are offered, when, as and if issued by DART and accepted by the Underwriters (defined herein), subject, among other things, to the approving opinions of the Attorney General of the State of Texas as to legality and to the approving opinions of Bracewell LLP, Dallas, Texas and West & Associates L.L.P., Dallas, Texas ("Co-Bond Counsel").
-Certain legal matters will be passed upon for DART by Bracewell LLP, Dallas, Texas and West & Associates L.L.P., Dallas, Texas ("Co-Special Disclosure Counsel").
+The Series 2020B Bonds are offered, when, as and if issued by DART and accepted by the Underwriters (defined herein), subject, among other things, to the approving opinions of the Attorney General of the State of Texas as to legality and to the approving opinions of Bracewell LLP, Dallas, Texas and West & Associates, L.L.P., Dallas, Texas ("Co-Bond Counsel").
+Certain legal matters will be passed upon for DART by Bracewell LLP, Dallas, Texas and West & Associates, L.L.P., Dallas, Texas ("Co-Special Disclosure Counsel").
 Certain legal matters will be passed on for the Underwriters by their co-counsel, Orrick, Herrington & Sutcliffe LLP, Austin, Texas and Kintop Smith PLLC, Irving, Texas ("Co-Underwriters' Counsel").
-Delivery of the Series 2020A Bonds and Series 2020C Bonds is expected through the facilities of The Depository Trust Company ("DTC") in New York, New York on or about March 26, 2020 (the "Date of Delivery") and the Series 2020B Bonds are expected to be available for delivery on or about September 2, 2020 (the "Forward Delivery Date") through the facilities of DTC in New York, New York, New York.
+Delivery of the Series 2020B Bonds are expected to be available for delivery on or about September 2, 2020 (the "Forward Delivery Date") through the facilities of DTC in New York, New York.